rust-lang/nomicon/src/atomics/seqcst.md

           └───┘   ╰─────╯
 ```

-Ah wait no, that doesn’t work because coherence still mandates that `1` is the
+Ah wait no, that doesn’t work because regular coherence still mandates that `1`
-only value that can be loaded.
+is the only value that can be loaded.
 In fact, once `1` is loaded _S_’s required
-consistency with modification orders means that A _is_ required to precede C in
+consistency with coherence orderings means that A _is_ required to precede C in
 _S_ after all.

 So somehow, to observe this difference we need to have a _different_ `SeqCst`